Q&A with Todd Christy: General Manager, Raleigh

 Personally, I don’t have deep roots in Raleigh.
 But my youngest daughter was a competitive soccer player, and there’s a national tournament here that she was involved in for a few years.
 That led to her applying to Duke.
-She’s a junior there now.
-So my wife, my daughter, and I have spent quite a bit of time in the Triangle for that reason.
+So my wife, my daughter, and I have spent quite a bit of time in the Triangle.
 And getting away from harsh New England winters is never a bad thing.
 Combine those things, and we ended up in a good place.

 What’s the best piece of advice you’ve ever gotten?